'Manchester United and Liverpool are part of my dream' - Shakhtar midfielder Tete makes transfer admission | Goal.com

 Shakhtar Donetsk attacking midfielder Tete has admitted his dream transfer would be to Manchester United, Liverpool or Barcelona.

-The 20-year-old, who predominantly plays on the right-wing, has made 16 starts in the league for the Ukranian side this season and also made three appearances in the Champions League before Shakhtar were knocked out.
+The 20-year-old, who predominantly plays on the right wing, has made 16 starts in the league for the Ukrainian side this season and also made three appearances in the Champions League before Shakhtar were knocked out.

 However, Borussia Dortmund star Jadon Sancho is the top target and there is no suggestion that Tete is on United, or Liverpool’s, summer transfer list.

-Still, the Brazilian admitted that he dreams of a move to the Premier League with a move to the La Liga giants also counted among his ideal scenarios.
+Still, the Brazilian admitted that he dreams of a move to the Premier League with a move to Liga giants Barcelona also counted among his ideal scenarios.

 "Three clubs are part of my dream in Europe: Barcelona, Manchester United and Liverpool.
 Gigantic clubs with fantastic managers and an incredible number of trophies.
-As a player, I dream with important titles and those clubs are incredible options to achieve that,” he told Esporte Interativo.
+As a player, I dream of winning important titles and those clubs are incredible options to achieve that,” he told Esporte Interativo.

 “I know United and Liverpool are rivals.
 But, if the moment of choosing one of them actually came about I would have to choose wisely.”

-But despite mentioning La Liga giants Barcelona the 20-year-old believes his style would be better suited to a move to the Premier League.
+But despite mentioning Barcelona the 20-year-old believes his style would be better suited to a move to the Premier League.

-"The Premier League is an extraordinary competition, the game is set in a huge pace, lots of great managers and great clubs,” Tete said.
+"The Premier League is an extraordinary competition, the game is played at a great pace, there are lots of great managers and great clubs,” Tete said.
 “I feel the players have more creative freedom there.
 That's the difference amongst Europe's biggest leagues."

 Nicknamed 'Hurricane' in his homeland, Tete never played a senior match for his previous club Gremio before being snapped up by Shakhtar for €10m (£8.9m/$11m) in 2019.
 And despite Brazil's struggles at the Under-20 Copa Sudamericano in early 2019, Tete stood out as a potent attacking weapon, and it was not long until he would arrive in Europe.

-This season he has bagged five goals and four assists across all competitions as he secured his spot in Luis Casto’s starting XI.
+This season he has bagged five goals and four assists across all competitions as he secured his spot in Luis Castro’s starting XI.